Nation-led Housing Planning for Community Wellbeing

 3 Core Stakeholder Groups Aligned:

-leadership, project team, and community — with roles and update timelines set to expedite decision making.
+Leadership, project team, and community — with roles and update timelines set to expedite decision making.